daredem0/steganoMessage/README.md

 ~~Should work under cygwin or mingw in windows as well if needed tools are installed.
 No promises though.~~

-Debugging on terminal gets ugly from here on.
+Compiling on terminal gets ugly from here on.
 To keep things os independet please use cmake:

 Project can be built with cmake file.
 Do:
 $./$ cmake .